StevenMayher/432-2022/projectA/proposals/feedback1.md

-# Feedback on Initial Drafts of Project Proposals
+# Feedback on Current Drafts of Project Proposals

-Last Update: 2022-02-06 6 PM
+Last Update: 2022-02-07 9:30 AM

 You should find your proposal, and read the comments regarding it.